mediaelch/mediaelch-doc/docs/source/installation.rst

 Windows - ZIP
 =============

 It's easy to install MediaElch on Windows.
-First download MediaElch from the :doc:`download area <index>`.
+First download MediaElch from the :doc:`download area <download>`.
 Extract the ``zip`` to where you want to install MediaElch, e.g. to ``C:\Users\yourUserName\Desktop\MediaElch``.
 That's it: You can now start ``MediaElch.exe`` and scrape movies, TV shows and more!